NRCHKB/node-red-contrib-homekit-bridged/README.md

         npm install node-red-contrib-homekit-bridged

+### Important!
+After you deploy changes in Node-RED with a "Full" Deploy or deploy changes within one of your HomeKit nodes, always restart your Node-RED instance before testing.
+Unfortunately there is a bug in the current version, which causes this.
+Sorry for the inconvenience we are working on a fix for this.
+So if something is not working after you apply some changes (eg.: accessory not appearing in Home.app or not working as it should) you should always try first to restart Node-RED.
+You can do this easily if your system uses systemctl:

+`sudo systemctl restart nodered`

 ### Docker

 You can also pull a [docker image](https://hub.docker.com/r/raymondmm/node-red-homekit/) containing everything needed to get started, thanks to [Raymond Mouthaan](https://github.com/RaymondMouthaan).